Staphylococcus/brain-from-brane/docs/glossary.md

 ## Cultural Transmission
 The process by which cultural elements (e.g., information, behaviors, customs, values) are passed from one individual to another or from one generation to the next, through learning or imitation.

+## Dissipative Adaptation <a name="dissipative-adaptation"></a>
+Jeremy England's principle describing how matter in sustained far-from-equilibrium conditions experiences thermodynamic driving toward configurations that more efficiently dissipate energy through stochastic exploration and statistical selection.

+## Dissipative Structures <a name="dissipative-structures"></a>
+Based on Ilya Prigogine's theory, these are organized patterns that maintain their structure through continuous energy flow, representing the first self-stabilizing configurations that persist far longer than their individual molecular components.

 ## Emergence
 The process by which novel, higher-level properties or behaviors arise from the interactions and organization of lower-level components.